Credit Card Processing

 The highest priority for your Payment Gateway is to make sure that sending credit card information from your ecommerce site to your Merchant Account is done as securely as possible.
 It helps to visualize the payment gateway as a body guard for your credit card information.
 It picks up the information at point A and securely relays it to point B. When it reaches point B the merchant account either approves or denies the information.

 There are a multitude of Payment Gateway service providers.
-Some of the most popular and familiar providers are Authorize.net and PayPal.
+Some of the most popular and familiar providers for High-Risk payment processing are high-risk authorize.net and NMI.

 PCI Compliance is a set of security rules by which all companies that process, store or transmit credit card information must comply.
 There are typically 12 requirements that are needed to maintain this standard.
 If these 12 requirements aren’t followed you can quickly garner a large amount of fees until you have complied with all security requirements.
 This is another reason to rely on Payment Gateway providers to take all of the stress out of compliance.